codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 ```
 <hr>

-Again, the main just initialise the `ncurses` screen (this is the reason why
+Again, the main just initializes the `ncurses` screen (this is the reason why
 the PoC will assume that the players will play from their own full size
 terminal, as currently there is no scaling mechanism in place to ensure
 consistency) and run the main `select` loop waiting for connections.
 Clients